robenkleene/audio-references/ableton-live/ableton-live.md

 - `⌘G`: Group selected effects into an audio effect rack.

-## Drum Rack

-- Pan and individual volume controls are available under "Show/Hide Chain List"
-- Hold `⌘` and drag to a sample slot in a Drum Rack: Automatically inserts an intermediary instrument rack.

 ## Sample Playback

 The easiest way to playback a sample unmodified is to use "Sampler" and set "Scale" to `0%`, set the release manually to a longer length than the sample.